voidspace/voidspace.github.io/training.md

 ### TDD with Django

 An introduction to web application development and the testing of web applications with Selenium.
 Based on the course [TDD with Python by Harry Percival](https://www.obeythetestinggoat.com/).
-A two or three day course.
+A two day course.